• Skip to primary navigation

 While they may seem like, aromatic, taste-friendly twins of sorts, these two iconic spirits actually have quite a few distinctions from each other.

-From the way their respective liquors are made to their flavor profile – there’s more than meets the eye when it comes to understanding how rum and tequila differ from one another.
+From the way their respective liquors are made to their flavor - there's more than meets the eye when it comes to understanding how rum and tequila differ from one another.

 So put on your sleuthing caps on as we explore every aspect of what differentiates Pina coladas from margaritas - it's sure to be an illuminating ride.